bithive/esi-ruby/docs/FactionWarfareApi.md

 Ownership of faction warfare systems

-An overview of the current ownership of faction warfare solar systems  --- Alternate route: `/dev/fw/systems/`  Alternate route: `/legacy/fw/systems/`  Alternate route: `/v1/fw/systems/`  --- This route is cached for up to 1800 seconds
+An overview of the current ownership of faction warfare solar systems  --- Alternate route: `/legacy/fw/systems/`  Alternate route: `/v1/fw/systems/`  --- This route is cached for up to 1800 seconds  --- [This route has an available update](https://esi.evetech.net/diff/latest/dev/#GET-/fw/systems/)

 ### Example
 ```ruby